VihaanReddyM/XP-farm-for-discord-bots/README.md

 }
 ```
 step 6.
-Now that you have filled in everthing navigate to run.bat and double click it. it should make 2 windows pop out and there you will see all the information about the bot.
+Now that you have filled in everthing navigate to GUI.py file and double click it.
+There you will find a start button and a exit button after clicking a starting button you can click exit for tat window to close.(after pressing start 2 command windows will open dont get scared :) )

 # Features
 The features include :